linebender/druid-widget-nursery/README.md

 # Links to widget crates

 Maybe you have made your own collection of widgets that aren't general enough to go into `druid` proper, but will still be useful to other `druid` users.
+Submit a PR to add them here!

  - [`druid-graphs`]: An alpha quality library for drawing graphs as widgets, taking inspiration from [`matplotlib`].
 Currently only supports a few graph types, collaboration welcome!
 Works well with [`druid-lens-compose`].